 You don’t have to have technical expertise to understand the implications of this approach to the project’s speed, reliability, and cost.
 But a natural conclusion is that the tendency to solve problems in this way is the natural result of one or more factors we can observe in government (a government contracting ecosystem financially incented to make projects bigger and more complex, a technical workforce with outdated skills) and that it is the job of our lawmakers to check these factors through legislation that changes those conditions and incentives.
 The problem with that assumption becomes clear, however, when Weaver doggedly traces the rules that drove this decision back to the source.
-The summary of Weaver’s story continues:
+Below I summarize Weaver’s story again:

 Why did the contractor put all this inappropriate technology into this system?
 The contractor blames the customer.
 In fact, the request for proposal from the Air Force does require solutions that include an ESB, so this is accurate.
 The Air Force in turn blames the Department of Defense.
 Again, the DoD issued guidance as recently as 2010 that requires all technology acquisitions to be “Service Oriented Architectures,” that comply with the “Information Enterprise Architecture,” so this is also accurate.
 The DoD in turn blames the Office of Management and Budget, which indeed, as recently as 2008, issued requirements that all federal IT projects have a “Service Oriented Architecture.”
 The rules for SOA require an ESB.
 OMB in turn blames the Chief Information Officers (CIOs), the people who are supposed to define technology strategy for their federal agencies.
 As far back as 1999, the Federal CIO Council had deployed the Federal Enterprise Architecture (FEA) 5.
 FEA requires federal technology solutions of any kind to include an ESB, by way of SOA guidance.